rpede/MobileProgramming24/_interactivity/photos.md

 ```

 If we don't know what camera to use, show a camera selection.
-Otherwise show a camera widget for taking pictures (more on that later).
+Otherwise, show a camera widget for taking pictures (more on that later).

 Your phone likely got multiple cameras.
 One for average distance photos, another for wide angle, and maybe even a third